hongphuc-git/aws_lms/README.md

 - **Missing roles in the UI**: confirm the Cognito user is assigned to a group and that `fetchAuthSession` runs after sign-in.
 - **GraphQL 401/403 errors**: ensure `amplifyconfiguration.json` matches the current environment (endpoint, region, user pool id).
 - **S3 upload failures**: grant the authenticated role access to `Storage.put` or adjust auth rules on the `S3Object`.
-- **Amplify Console build failures**: double-check environment variables and secrets configured in the Amplify Console and verify Node.js version compatibility.
+- **Amplify Console build failures**: double-check environment variables and secrets configured in the Amplify console and verify Node.js version compatibility.

 ## References